backstage/backstage/docs/features/kubernetes/permission-integration.md

 ## How do the endpoints work prior to the permission framework integration?

 By default, Backstage endpoints are not protected, and all actions are available to anyone.
-The same is true for the Kubernetes plugin endpoints provided you have properly configured the clusterlocator stanza in your [app-config](../../app-config.yaml).
+The same is true for the Kubernetes plugin endpoints provided you have properly configured the cluster locator stanza in your [app-config](../../app-config.yaml).
 By default if a user attempts to make a call to any of the following endpoints:

 - api/kubernetes/resources/workloads/query
 - api/kubernetes/resources/custom/query